JohnTerragnoli/ECE382_Lab03/README.md

 #Logic Analyzer
 ##Physical Communication

 Complete the following table by finding the 4 calls to writeNokiaByte that generate the data sent to the LCD display to draw the veritcal bar.
+This was done with this [original code](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Original.txt).

 ###Four Calls to writeNokiaByte: